hang0610/Catch_It/README.md

 We open-source the simulation training scripts and provide guidances to the real-robot deployment.
 We name the environment with **D**exterous **C**atch with **M**obile **M**anipulation (**DCMM**).

 This codebase is under [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/deed.en), with inherited license in [Legged Gym](training/legged_gym) and [RSL RL](training/rsl_rl) from *ETH Zurich, Nikita Rudin* and *NVIDIA CORPORATION & AFFILIATES*.
+## News

+- **2024-10-17**: Release the simulation training scripts and references for the real-robot depolyment.
+Have a try!

 # Installation
 - Create conda environment and install pytorch: